Mexican Street Corn

 Step 6

-In a small bowl, make the sauce by stirring together the mayo, sour cream, lime juice, minced garlic, and tajin together to combine.
+Meanwhile, in a small bowl, make the sauce by stirring together the mayo, sour cream, lime juice, minced garlic, and Tajín until combined.

 Pour this over the warm corn and stir to coat everything.